- Search The Registry

 - My Account

-She met her first husband Samuel W. Boynton in Selma, where he was working as a county extension agent during the Great Depression.
+She met her first husband, Samuel W. Boynton, in Selma, where he was working as a county extension agent during the Great Depression.
 They married in 1936 and had two sons, Bill Jr. and Bruce Carver Boynton.
-In 1934 Amelia Boynton registered to vote, which was extremely difficult for Blacks in Alabama, due to discriminatory practices under the state's disenfranchising constitution passed at the turn of the century.
-A few years later she wrote a play, Through the Years, which told the story of creation of Spiritual music, in order to help fund a community center in Selma, Alabama.
-In 1954 the Her and her husband met Reverend Martin Luther King, Jr. and his wife Coretta Scott King.
+In 1934 Amelia Boynton registered to vote, which was extremely difficult for blacks in Alabama due to discriminatory practices under the state's disenfranchising constitution passed at the turn of the century.
+A few years later, she wrote a play, Through the Years, which told the story of the creation of Spiritual music to help fund a community center in Selma, Alabama.
 In 1963, her husband died.
-In 1964 Boynton ran for the Congress from Alabama, hoping to encourage Black registration and voting.
+In 1964 Boynton ran for Congress from Alabama, hoping to encourage Black registration and voting.
 She was the first Black woman to run for office in Alabama and the first woman of any race to run for the ticket of the Democratic Party in the state.
 She received 10% of the vote.

-In 1964 and 1965 Boynton worked with Martin Luther King, James Bevel, and others of the Southern Christian Leadership Conference (SCLC) to plan demonstrations for civil and voting rights.
-To protest continuing segregation and disenfranchisement of Blacks, Boynton helped organize a march to the state capital of Montgomery, which became known as Bloody Sunday.
+In 1964 and 1965, Boynton worked with Martin Luther King, James Bevel, and others of the Southern Christian Leadership Conference (SCLC) to plan civil and voting rights demonstrations.
+To protest continuing segregation and disenfranchisement of Blacks, Boynton helped organize a march to Montgomery's state capital, which became known as Bloody Sunday.
 Boynton was beaten unconscious; a photograph of her lying on Edmund Pettus Bridge went around the world.
 Another short march led by Martin Luther King took place two days later; they turned back.
 With federal protection and thousands of marchers joining them, a third march reached Montgomery on March 24, entering with 25,000 people.

-In 2011, she returned to her hometown of Savannah, to address students at Savannah State University.
-In 2015, Robinson attended the State of the Union Address in January at the invitation of President Barack Obama, and, in her wheelchair, was at Obama's side as he and others walked across the Edmund Pettus Bridge during the Selma Voting Rights Movement 50th Anniversary Jubilee that March.
-After suffering a series of strokes, Robinson died on August 26, 2015, at the age of 104 in Montgomery, Alabama.
+In 2011, she returned to her hometown of Savannah to address students at Savannah State University.
+In 2015, Robinson attended the State of the Union Address in January at the invitation of President Barack Obama and, in her wheelchair, was at Obama's side as he and others walked across the Edmund Pettus Bridge during the Selma Voting Rights Movement 50th Anniversary Jubilee that March.
+After suffering a series of strokes, Robinson died on August 26, 2015, at 104 in Montgomery, Alabama.